TobaIsrael/TobaIsrael/README.md

 ### summary
-*Toba Israel is a talented software engineer with a passion for Fullstack development and expertise in Python.*
+*Toba Israel is a passionate software engineer specializing in Fullstack development with expertise in Python.*

 </div>